-WordPress on local server works exactly the way it works online.
-On local server you can still install and activate themes and plugins just the way in is on live site.
+WordPress on a local server works exactly the way it works online.
+On the local server, you can still install and activate themes and plugins just the way it is on the live site.

 Sometimes, users may wish to build a site on your localhost before moving it online; this is also possible and very easy too.

 You can also build demo sites on a local server which will be used as a template, especially for clients.